heamanthsop/parlant/README.md

 **Sound familiar?** You're not alone.
 This is the #1 pain point for developers building production AI agents.

-## ⚡ The Solution: Stop Fighting Prompts, Teach Principles Instead
+## ⚡ The Solution: Stop Fighting Prompts, Teach Principles

 Parlant flips the script on AI agent development.
 Instead of hoping your LLM will follow instructions, **Parlant ensures it**.